 COVID-19 Update: Please see website for most up to date information.
 About the program 8 to 10 sessions that increases parenting confidence, and aims to make parenting easier.
 For parents with children 12 months to 12 years of age.
 The topics discussed offers suggestions and ideas on positive parenting to help you promote your child’s development and look after yourself as a parent.
 Hosted at the Esquimalt Neighbourhood House, 511 Constance Ave.
 Victoria

 Their services are available to infants, toddlers, and preschool-aged children.
 They include: individual session; speech, language and auditory therapy, sign language instruction, language groups for children and parents, extended family support, parent peer support, deaf mentor sessions, cochlear implant habilitation, access to current research, information and education materials.

 Child, Youth and Family Mental Health Services offers a range of services including short-term crisis intervention, multidisciplinary assessment and treatment and inpatient assessment and treatment planning.
 Their services are client centred, trauma-informed, least restrictive and collaborative.
-You can visit the Victoria CYMH location every Tuesday 9am-12pm(noon) and Thursday 12pm-3pm, for drop-in intake.
-Location: 302-2955 Jutland Rd, Victoria.

 Public Health Units provide services to the communities and individuals they serve, with a goal to increase health and wellness.
-Access immunizations, prenatal support, postpartum programs, etc. Located at 1947 Cook St. Victoria.
+Access immunizations, prenatal support, postpartum programs, etc.

 Public Health Units provide services to the communities and individuals they serve, with a goal to increase health and wellness.
 Access immunizations, prenatal support, postpartum programs, etc. Located at 3995 Quadra St. Victoria.